 Garner is a very small city located in the state of Iowa.
 With a population of 3,035 people and just one neighborhood, Garner is the 163rd largest community in Iowa.

-When you are in Garner, you'll notice that it is more blue-collar than most other communities in America.
-37.42% of Garner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Garner is generally considered to be a blue-collar town.
+37.42% of the Garner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Garner is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Garner who work in management occupations (10.41%), personal care services (7.41%), and sales jobs (6.56%).

 As is often the case in a small city, Garner doesn't have a public transportation system that people use for their commute.